What is Zyprexa (Olanzapine) Used For?

-Zyprexa is an antipsychotic medication which is FDA approved, with certain age restrictions, for the treatment of schizophrenia, mixed episodes of bipolar and for psychoses.
-It should not be prescribed in the elderly population where dementia related psychosis symptoms are present, and should not be prescribed under the age of 13 due to increased risk of suicidality.
+Zyprexa is an antipsychotic medication that is FDA approved, with certain age restrictions, for the treatment of schizophrenia, mixed episodes of bipolar, and for psychoses.
+It should not be prescribed in the elderly population where dementia-related psychosis symptoms are present, and should not be prescribed under the age of 13 due to an increased risk of suicidality.

 Astoundingly, these payouts have been topped for similar misleading practices by Abbot Laboratories at $1.5 billion, (11) Johnson and Johnson at $2.2 billion, (10) Pfizer at $2.3 billion, (9) and GlaxoSmithKline at a whopping $3 billion.
 (8)

 Consumers are cautioned to research a drug including the FDA Black Box warnings, and investigate the way the drug works, and side effects to expect, before deciding if a drug is the best choice.

 Certain compound drugs may contain olanzapine, such as Zyprexa Zydis.
 Here are some of the reasons Zyprexa or its various versions are known to be prescribed.
 Importantly, please note some are off-label uses:

 - Anxiety disorders

 - Eating disorders such as anorexia, anorexia nervosa

 - Body dysmorphic disorder, where a person becomes obsessively concerned about imagined defects or unwanted characteristics or attributes of their physical body

 - Paranoid disorder

 Zyprexa is one of the hundreds, perhaps thousands of brand names for olanzapine.
 The drug has been a financial blockbuster for all the pharmaceutical companies around the world who make the drug.
 It is not sought after or known as a street drug except perhaps as a diverted drug, so Zyprexa has not developed slang or street names in the illicit drug trade.